What are superfoods?

 What makes a food “super”?

-Along with being full of health-supporting vitamins and minerals, many superfoods are a rich source of antioxidants and anti-inflammatories.
-Combining antioxidants and anti-anthe above with their corresponding health benefits is exactly what’s needed to reach superfood status.
+Along with being full of health-supporting vitamins and minerals, many superfoods are a rich source of antioxidants and anti-inflammatory agents.

-A notable example and a food worthy of superfood bragging rights is matcha.
+A notable example and a food worthy of “superfood” bragging rights is matcha.
 This green tea is well known for its unique combination of antioxidants, including; catechins, polyphenols, and chlorophyll.
 This superfood can help inhibit tumor growth and DNA damage, as well as prevent and fight cancer.
-It’s also anti-inflammatory, which can help reduce the risk of inflammatory diseases such as cardio vascular disease, hypertension, and high cholesterol.
-To top it off, matcha also contains a large amount the of stress busting amino acid L-Theanine.
-Now that’s one super food!
+It’s also anti-inflammatory, which can help reduce the risk of inflammatory diseases such as cardiovascular disease, hypertension, and high cholesterol.
+To top it off, matcha also contains a large amount the of stress-busting amino acid L-Theanine.
 For more information on the health benefits of matcha tea, check out this article from Medical News Today.

 Superfoods and diet

 While superfoods themselves may be healthful, the quality of these foods is just as important as their nutritional makeup.
-Many so-called “superfoods” are highly processed and contain copious amounts of sugar, salt, and preservatives, like North American matcha tea, which is often cut with lower grade teas, and processed with large amounts of sugar.
+Many so-called “superfoods” are highly processed and contain copious amounts of added sugar, salt, and preservatives.
+For example, North American matcha tea is often cut with lower grade teas and processed with sugar.
 The same is true for many juices, like pomegranate and cranberry.
-When buying and consuming superfoods, stick to organic whole foods, high-quality supplements, and fair-trade certified products, whenever possible.
+When choosing superfoods, stick to organic whole foods, high-quality supplements, and fair-trade certified products, whenever possible.